Student Medication Request Form

 - Parent/Guardian signature

 - Clinic personnel should assess whether the need for medication is necessary at school.
-Requests deemed necessary include:
+Requests deemed essential include:

 - Prescription medication ordered to be administered greater than three (3) times a day